Synthetic resin: Types

-There are a number of types.
-One variety is epoxy resin, manufactured through polymerization-polyaddition or polycondensation reactions, used as a thermoset polymer for adhesives and composites.
-Accordingly, it has been mainly in use for industrial flooring purposes since the 1960s.
+There are a number of materials which may be described as "synthetic resin".
+One variety is epoxy resin, manufactured through polymerization-polyaddition or polycondensation reactions and used as a thermoset polymer for adhesives and composites.
+Accordingly, it has mainly seen use in industrial flooring purposes since the 1960s.
 Since 2000, however, epoxy and polyurethane resins are used in interiors as well, mainly in Western Europe.
-Polyurethanes are another type of synthetic resin.

-Synthetic casting "resin" for embedding display objects in Plexiglas/Lucite (PMMA) is simply methyl methacrylate liquid, into which a polymerization catalyst is added and mixed, causing it to "set" (polymerize).
+Synthetic "casting resin" for embedding display objects in Plexiglas/Lucite (PMMA) is simply methyl methacrylate liquid, into which a polymerization catalyst is added and mixed, causing it to "set" (polymerize).
 The polymerization creates a block of PMMA plastic ("acrylic glass") which holds the display object inside a transparent block.

-Another synthetic polymer, sometimes called by the same general category, is acetal resin.
+Another synthetic polymer sometimes called by the same general name is acetal resin.
 By contrast with the other synthetics, however, it has a simple chain structure with the repeat unit of form −[CH_{2}O]−.
 Ion-exchange resins are used in water purification and catalysis of organic reactions.
 (See also AT-10 resin, melamine resin.)
 Certain ion-exchange resins are also used pharmaceutically as bile acid sequestrants, mainly as hypolipidemic agents, although they may be used for purposes other than lowering cholesterol.
 Solvent impregnated resins (SIRs) are porous resin particles which contain an additional liquid extractant inside the porous matrix.
 The contained extractant is supposed to enhance the capacity of the resin particles.
 The production of PVC entails the production of "vinyl chloride resins", which differ in the degree of polymerization.

 Silicone resins are silicone-based polymers that exhibit various useful properties like weatherability (durability), dielectricity, water repellency, thermal stability, and chemical inertness.